jeroda7105/tamusgsa.github.io/_posts/2023-04-15-faculty-appreciation-bbq.md

 ---
 title: "2023 - Faculty Appreciation BBQ"
 excerpt: Faculty Appreciation Barbecue - 2023.
-A departmental event, organized by SGSA, to show appreciation for the faculties and the stuffs.
+A departmental event, organized by SGSA, to show appreciation for the faculty and the staff.
 layout: single
 classes: wide
 category: